-The best strawberry cupcakes require the best frosting!!
-And if that frosting is as bubble gum pink as Barbie’s corvette, well, that’s even better!
+White chocolate strawberry cupcakes require the best frosting!
+And if that frosting is as bubble gum pink as Barbie’s corvette… well, that’s even better!
 This white chocolate strawberry frosting is adapted from my plain strawberry frosting.
-It’s creamy, lush, and completely PACKED with real strawberry flavor.
-We’re using two secret ingredients:
+It’s creamy, lush, and completely packed with real strawberry flavor.
+We’re using two special ingredients:

-Freeze-dried strawberries: Like strawberry cake, strawberry frosting has always left me disappointed.
-What’s the issue?
-Two things, actually.
-(1) The strawberry frosting would curdle from the added moisture and (2) no amount of fresh strawberries could get me the strawberry flavor I craved.
+- Freeze-dried strawberries: Like strawberry cake, strawberry frosting used to leave me disappointed because (1) the strawberry frosting curdled from the added moisture and (2) no amount of fresh strawberries could get me the strawberry flavor I craved.
 The solution is freeze-dried berries.
 (Also the solution to raspberry flavor in our raspberry sugar cookies!)
 Grind freeze-dried strawberries into a powder and use in place of some of the confectioners’ sugar.
 You can find freeze-dried strawberries at stores like Wegmans, Giant, Trader Joe’s, Target, and many other major grocery stores, too.
 Keep your eyes peeled because they’re more commonly found that you think.

 - White chocolate: For an indulgently creamy and velvety strawberry buttercream, let’s add pure white chocolate.
 Grab a white chocolate baking bar from the baking aisle.
 Two, actually.
 Most are sold as 4 ounce bars and you’ll need 6 ounces for the frosting.
 (Hold onto the extra 2 ounces for garnish.)
 Chop up and melt down.
 Let it cool for a few minutes, then mix directly into the strawberry frosting.